FRITZ!Box 7390 Service - Knowledge Base

 - Enable the option "Wireless radio network enabled" in the "5-GHz Frequency Band" section.

 Important:Not all wireless devices support all special characters.
-Therefore, only use standard Latin letters (not letters such as ä, ë, ö, ü, á, é, í) and numbers in the wireless network name.
+Therefore, only use standard alphanumeric characters and not symbols or special letters such as ä, ë, ö, ü, á, é, í in the wireless network name.

 - Click "Apply" to save the settings.